IT companies in BremenDigitization

 This agency is one of the pioneers of e-commerce.
 It not only provides consultancy services but also develops internet shops and B2B solutions for well-known brands such as bonprix, Tchibo and Gerry Weber.
 More than 300 employees work with the latest technologies, such as voice assistants, and are the experts at the interface where customers and companies meet online.

 Conventional corporate structures are increasingly rare at abat – senior managers become coaches and teams organise themselves.
 Modern, non-hierarchical organisational structures for the modern age ensure that this software service provider and SAP vendor is equipped for the future.
-The company operates around the world with a focus on the automotive industry, where its customers include Daimler, Audi, BMW and VW.
+The company operates around the world with a focus on the automotive industry, where its customers include Mercedes-Benz, Audi, BMW and VW.

 encoway is Europe’s market leader in digital configurators.
 The software is used wherever companies build products individually according to customer requirements rather than supplying goods off the peg.
 Such products could include anything from agricultural machinery and engines to power inverters.
 The company from Bremen-Horn is particularly active in fostering young talent.